Inkakai: Inkakai (2021–present)

-In 2021, after a lineup change, the band announced they were changing their name to Inkakai.
-The Japanese-American band members are anonymous and wear black katanas, masks and hooded clothing with red fire symbols.
+In 2021, after a lineup addition, the band announced they were changing their name to Inkakai.
+The Japanese-American-Finnish band members are anonymous and wear black katanas, masks and hooded clothing with red fire symbols.
 All this is done to represent the meaning of the new name 陰 火 会 INKAKAI (shadow, fire, society).

-Keeping in line with the musical styles of previous bands Bleak and Fireal, Inkakai's style is described as “Imperial” or "Imperial Core" - alternative rock with influences of nu-metal and 80's to 90's electronic music.
+Keeping in line with the musical styles of previous bands Bleak and Fireal, Inkakai's style is described as "imperial" or "imperial core", blending alternative rock with influences from nu-metal and electronic music of the 1980s and 1990s.

-The first single from the band was “The Smoke”.
+The first single from the band was "The Smoke".
 Previously recorded under Fireal and then re-released, "The Smoke" was one of the first songs the band ever wrote.
 Written in 1993 and then recorded as a demo 10 years later, it finally reached the studio and nearly became an album release in 2013.
-"The Smoke" has hit over a quarter of a million views on social media since its release.
+"The Smoke" has hit over 700k streams on Spotify since its release, along with second single "Drown" that was mixed by Tim Palmer.

-In keeping members anonymous, Inkakai wanted to keep the focus on the musical group as one single entity or concept, rather than on individual band members and personal drama.
+In keeping members anonymous, Inkakai wanted to keep the focus on the musical group as one single entity or concept, rather than on individual band members or their personal lives.
 Since their inception, they have always cited Star Wars and sci-fi as a huge artistic influence.
 The masks not only keep members anonymous, but also align with their core visual and musical vision.

+In 2024 Plastic Magazine interview, Inkakai announced they had regrouped Bleak with the band's original guitarist.
+Bleak released their new single "The Wave" in 2025.
+Lit further confirmed in Bleak's Indie Boulevard interview that both groups were operating simultaneously with similar lineup.

 Members (known only by their symbols):